 If we find anything wrong with any of your equipment, we’ll let you know what the problem is and how it can be resolved.

-So you can carry out the monthly flash tests, we’ll train a member of your staff to do it efficiently.
-We’ll also issue you with an Emergency Lighting Certification and record the testing date in your logbook.
+We’ll also issue you with an Emergency Lighting Certification and record the testing date for your logbook.
 We’ll also send you a reminder when we need to come and test your emergency lighting again.